Economy of Kerala: Education

-Around 18% of the total employees in the organised sector of state, both public and private, are employed in the Educational sector as in March 2020.
-Kerala is also one of the Indian states which spend a larger proportion of its revenue for human resource development including educational and healthcare uplifting.
+Around 18% of the total employees in the organised sector of the state, both public and private, are employed in the education sector as of March 2020.
+Kerala is also one of the Indian states which spends a larger proportion of its revenue on human resource development, including education and healthcare.
 According to the first economic census, conducted in 1977, 99.7% of the villages in Kerala had a primary school within 2 km, 98.6% had a middle school within 2 km and 96.7% had a high school or higher secondary school within 5 km.
 In 1991, Kerala became the first state in India to be recognised as completely literate, although the effective literacy rate at that time was only 90%.
 In 2006–2007, the state topped the Education Development Index (EDI) of the 21 major states in India.
 As of 2007, enrolment in elementary education was almost 100%; and, unlike other states in India, educational opportunity was almost equally distributed among sexes, social groups, and regions.
 According to the 2011 census, Kerala has a 93.9% literacy, compared to the national literacy rate of 74.0%.
 In January 2016, Kerala became the first Indian state to achieve 100% primary education through its Athulyam literacy programme.
 Though the cost of education is generally considered low in Kerala, according to the 61st round of the National Sample Survey (2004–2005), per capita spending on education by the rural households was reported to be ₹41 for Kerala, more than twice the national average.
 The survey also revealed that the rural-urban difference in household expenditure on education was much less in Kerala than in the rest of India.
 The KITE Kerala is a state owned special purpose company under education department of the Government of Kerala.
 It was developed to support ICT enabled education for schools in the state.
 The erstwhile IT@School Project was transformed into KITE for extending its scope of operations in August 2017.
 Kerala is the first Indian state to have ICT-enabled education with hi-tech classrooms in all public schools.
 Kerala topped in the School Education Quality Index published by NITI Aayog in 2019.